Discounted

 Meals Provided: Breakfast

-Day 7 - Speedboat to Phnom Penh; afternoon city tour
+Day 7 - Speedboat to Phnom Penh and afternoon city tour

 Accommodation: